pfiller/cpbgallery/_posts/2012-01-30-oatmeal-pancakes-w-pb-maple-sauce-and-chocolate-butter.md

 We are nearing the end of a month spent in Austin, TX.
 I have loved it, though working in someone else's kitchen has definitely been an experiment.
 My kitchen at home is almost as small as you can get- but it is fully stocked with just about every kitchen gadget as well as a pretty full pantry.
 I both feared and looked forward to leaving it behind.

-When we arrived in our temporary apartment (acquired on <a href="http://www.airbnb.com/">airbnb.com</a>), we quickly headed over to inspect the kitchen.
+When we arrived in our temporary apartment (acquired on [airbnb.com](http://www.airbnb.com/)), we quickly headed over to inspect the kitchen.
 There were about 4 spices: curry powder, red pepper flake, cumin and cinnamon (some of my faves) and some pretty sad looking pans.
 There was a collection of wooden spoons and a spatula, but no whisk and no hand mixer.

 No need to panic - I'll just have bitchin' forearms from all the manual mixing by the end of this trip, right?
 Perhaps I'll realize my new career as an arm-wrestling champ.
 Yes!